staceyjf/theMarketPlace/README.md

 - Added a favicon for a more polished, professional look.

+Date: 03/07/24

+Updates:

+**Temp fix to Dummy Json API change:**

+- Reseeded database to reflect new response shape from Dummy Json API
+- BUG: There seems to be an issue with the thumbnails not loading due issues with the CDN url.
+I have raised a Issues ticket with via their github.

+**Layout:**

+- Added a favicon for a more polished, professional look.

+## To-Dos

+1. Search functionality so users can easily find products.
+2. Integration of Stripe for dummy payments.

 ## To-Dos

 1. Search functionality so users can easily find products.